 We have two buses which are used to bring students on weekly community outings and to sporting activities.

-Daily communication takes place through use of the home/school diaries and seesaw.
-Parents are invited to Assembly each Friday at 11.30 am and are especially invited to Christmas Plays, masses and other special events.
+Daily communication takes place through use of the home/school diaries and Seesaw.
+Parents are invited to Christmas Plays, masses and other special events.

 We have an open door policy and parents are welcome into their child’s class at any time to visit or work alongside us in the classroom especially when settling new students into the school.
 Each year parents are invited to discuss and contribute to the progress of their child.

 Our Parents and Friends Association is very committed to developing and extending the opportunities provided for students.
 They meet regularly and participate in policy making and planning in collaboration with the school staff and Board of Management.

 For further information please contact.